 Personal Achievement badges: Members are also awarded these based on their scores for Portsmouth and Frostbite competitions.
 Personal achievement awards (since 2011, xlsx - 20kb)

-Club records: Andy, our Records Officer, has been entering all archers' results into software that enables us to determine who holds the Club Records ('Excel') based on bow style, round, age and gender.
+Club records: We have been entering all archers' results into software that enables us to determine who holds the Club Records ('Excel') based on bow style, round, age and gender.
 This was started in 2013 so there may well be Club archers with higher scores that were gained prior to this date.
 Records (updated Jan 2020, xlsx 50kb)

 If you get 6 golds in 1 end (eg gents : 80+ yards/70+ metres; ladies: 60+ yards/metres; juniors: based on age) you can claim a 6-gold badge from AGB.
 Longbow archers need only 3 golds at these distances.